-The new Tides Kitchen and Wine Bar on Market Street also offers fancier delights, and posh fish and chip supper Tuesdays.
+The Tides Kitchen and Wine Bar on Market Street offers fancy delights, and posh fish and chip supper Tuesdays.
 If you’re looking for something different, the widely popular The Canteen serves home-made pizzas, burgers and salads in American diner-style booths.
 If you’re self-catering locally, they also do takeaway pizzas (apart from Mondays and Tuesdays in school holidays).

 And why wouldn’t you stay?
 Especially when there are so many places to do so in Newport: small hotels, cute B&Bs and lovely houses to rent.
 Here, you can sit back and imagine you live in North Pembrokeshire permanently.
 I’m dreaming of walking, eating and drinking such a scenario already.